Ares1605/ascii-image-converter-wasm/README.md

 ### Linux

-Download the archive for your distribution's architecture [here](https://github.com/TheZoraiz/ascii-image-converter/releases/latest), extract it, and open the extracted directory.
+Download the archive for your distribution's architecture [here](https://github.com/Ares1605/ascii-image-converter-wasm/releases/latest), extract it, and open the extracted directory.

 Now, open a terminal in the same directory and execute this command:

 ```
-sudo cp ascii-image-converter /usr/local/bin/
+sudo cp ascii-image-converter-wasm /usr/local/bin/
 ```
-Now you can use ascii-image-converter in the terminal.
-Execute `ascii-image-converter -h` for more details.
+Now you can use ascii-image-converter-wasm in the terminal.
+Execute `ascii-image-converter-wasm -h` for more details.

 ### Windows

-You will need to set an Environment Variable to the folder the ascii-image-converter.exe executable is placed in to be able to use it in the command prompt.
+You will need to set an Environment Variable to the folder the ascii-image-converter-wasm.exe executable is placed in to be able to use it in the command prompt.
 Follow the instructions in case of confusion:

-Download the archive for your Windows architecture [here](https://github.com/TheZoraiz/ascii-image-converter/releases/latest), extract it, and open the extracted folder.
+Download the archive for your Windows architecture [here](https://github.com/Ares1605/ascii-image-converter-wasm/releases/latest), extract it, and open the extracted folder.
 Now, copy the folder path from the top of the file explorer and follow these instructions:
 * In Search, search for and then select: Advanced System Settings
 * Click Environment Variables.
 In the section User Variables find the Path environment variable and select it.
 Click "Edit".
 * In the Edit Environment Variable window, click "New" and then paste the path of the folder that you copied initially.
 * Click "Ok" on all open windows.

-Now, restart any open command prompt and execute `ascii-image-converter -h` for more details.
+Now, restart any open command prompt and execute `ascii-image-converter-wasm -h` for more details.

 <br>